mattcabb/mib2std-toolbox/README.md

 # MIB2Std-toolbox
-Attempt to access MIB2 Std filesystem to run some scripts and customize few things in the Infotainment system.
+Attempt to access VW, Seat, Skoda MIB2Std Infotainment filesystem to run some scripts and customize few things.

 ## Supported devices (soon to be)
 * VW Discover Media MIB2 Delphi